kingston-hackSpace/Push-button_LED/README.md

 # PUSH BUTTON - LED
-Arduino Code to turn on an LED using a Push-Button (pull-up)
+Turn on an LED using a Push-Button (pull-up) and Arduino.

 -----
 # SETTING UP BEFORE STARTING